UltraCombos/EasyEnv/README.md

 ## Manual Installation
 - If your Blender does not have access to the internet, you can manually download the whole file, place it in Blender's Extensions folder and skip the installation process
 - For example, extract the EasyEnv file from the zip file and place it in this folder : `C:\Users\TimChen\AppData\Roaming\Blender Foundation\Blender\4.3\extensions\user_default` (use your own Blender extension path)
-- After place the entire file in Blender's Extensions folder, enable
+- After place the entire file in Blender's Extensions folder, enable the Add On through the Add On panel
+- Sometimes the `Environment Setup Panel` may show up with python packages not found if we place the folder manually.
+Just close Blender and open again
 - Full ZIP file link (10GB) : https://drive.google.com/drive/folders/1c8wVdXtA7EKcuABRp-QfWXXhxgiCUVrK?usp=sharing

 ![folder](https://github.com/user-attachments/assets/2b442f18-2db5-4bbe-a0dc-3673a25b0d59)